12 Best Tofino Campsites For Your Tofino Camping Trip

 Mussel Beach Campground

 Being a wilderness campsite, there's no electricity, running water (remember to bring your own), or places to put trash.
 There are bathrooms, but they're very basic and use rainwater.
-Despite the lack of amenities, you'll get to enjoy amazing scenery on the drive to this campground and at the site itself.
+Despite the lack of amenities, you'll get to enjoy fantastic scenery on the drive to this campground and at the site itself.

 Wild Pacific Camp